 The beauty of the MMC is that it provides a central interface for administrating all sorts of services that are installed on your machine.
 We can use it to administer IIS - but in fact, when we use it to administer other services the interface looks roughly the same.
-The MMC is provided as part of the Windows 2000 operating system - in fact, the MMC also comes with older Windows server operating systems.
+The MMC is provided as part of the Windows 2000 operating system, and also comes with older Windows server operating systems.